My T1D Valentine

 You may kiss that device while they sleep, thankful it’s there, praying that one day your love won’t have to work so hard to be alive.

 All of that sweet stuff may happen.
 Just remember to keep those glucose tabs in your car while you’re at it.
-Dating someone with a disability, even a cool one like T1D, requires improvisation, patience, and humor.
+Dating someone with a disability, even a cool one like type 1 diabetes (T1D), requires improvisation, patience and humor.

 On Valentine’s Day, be prepared for treating a low blood sugar with that heart-shaped candy or skipping that dessert altogether cause they are running a little high.
 No matter what the date brings, you’ll never be out of something sweet.